khairulslt/life-wisdoms/README.md

 This repo will be updated with technical questions that have bamboozled me since the start of my programming career.

-PS: Do check out the links in **_Further readings:_**, the answers given are written in shorthand and may not paint the best overall picture of the concept in question.
+PS: Do check out the links in ==**_Further readings:_**==, the answers given are written in shorthand and may not paint the best overall picture of the concept in question.

 PSS: The animal above is known as a [Capybara](https://en.wikipedia.org/wiki/Capybara)